Cucumber, Tomato, and Garbanzo Salad with Feta

 Historical Notes for this Recipe:

-This recipe was first posted in 2006.
-It was updated in 2018 with better photos, and was updated with more information in 2021.
+This recipe for a great side dish salad with cucumbers, tomatoes, chickpeas, and FEta was first posted in 2006.
+It was updated in 2018 with better photos, and was last updated with more information in 2024.

 I am always looking for more ideas to enjoy garbanzo beans and marinating them is brilliant!
 I cannot wait to try it!
 This salad looks fantastic!
 Thank you for linking to my recipe, Kalyn!